An analysis of linear regression and neural networks approximation for the pricing of swing options: Approximation of continuation value

 If assumption $\bm{\mathcal{H}_{3, \infty}}$ holds, one may replace assumption $\bm{\mathcal{H}_{4, r}^{LS}}$ by an assumption of linear or polynomial growth of functions $e_j(\cdot)$ with respect to the Euclidean norm.

-Before proceeding, note the following noteworthy comment that will be relevant in the subsequent discussion.
-Specifically, we would like to remind the reader that the continuity property of the true value function $V_k$ with respect to cumulative consumption, as stated in Proposition \ref{cont_val_func}, also applies to the approximated value function $V_k^m$ involved in the least squares regression.
+Before proceeding, note the following comment that will be relevant in the subsequent discussion.
+Specifically, we would like to remind the reader that the continuity property of the swing actual value function $V_k$ with respect to cumulative consumption, as stated in Proposition \ref{cont_val_func}, also applies to the approximated value function $V_k^m$ involved in the linear regression.

 \begin{remark} If we assume that $\bm{\mathcal{H}_{3, 2r}}$ and $\bm{\mathcal{H}_{4, 2r}^{LS}}$ hold true for some $r \ge 1$, then one may show, by a straightforward backward induction, that the functions